 Provide guided steps for students to take when resolving conflicts.
 Teach these to students and post on a wall or paint them on the playground.
 The path may have statements to finish, such as “I feel… when….” and “I need…”, or things for students to answer, such as “what happened?”, “how would you feel?”, and “brainstorm a solution.”
 Create your own like this San Francisco school

+Conflict Managers.
 By identifying and training student leaders to become conflict managers, schools empower youth.
 Student mediators can be available on and off the playground to help other students.
 When kids lead by example, other students learn conflict resolution techniques from their peers.
 Peer mediation may also be more available to students who worry about ‘tattling’ to adults.
 Find a curriculum that is right for your school.
-We found some on the CRU Institute

 What conflict resolution techniques do you use at school or home?

 Want more transformational tools for your kids?
 Bring Playworks to your school or afterschool program and to help staff, parents, and volunteers can lead with play.

 Watch how to teach and reinforce the use of Rock Paper Scissors.